The following are frequently asked questions about massage therapy and the Massage Therapy program at AACC.

 Maryland requires 600 hours of training (including 100 hours of Anatomy and Physiology) from an approved school and passing a board-approved licensing exam (MBLEx).
 Both Anne Arundel Community College's certificate and degree programs satisfy the requirements to sit for this exam and apply to become a massage professional in Maryland.

 How have AACC graduates from the Massage Therapy program performed on the licensing exam?

-AACC massage program graduates have enjoyed one of the highest pass rates in Maryland as well as nationally.
+AACC massage therapy program graduates have enjoyed one of the highest pass rates in Maryland as well as nationally.

 How can I find out exactly what Maryland's regulations are?

 Go to www.mdmassage.org.

-How fast can I get my massage training at AACC?
+How quickly can I get my massage training at AACC?